 College Success Seminar (COL100)College Success Seminar is a one-hour core curriculum course that empowers students to reach their educational and career goals by introducing students to strategies, techniques, and self-management tools commonly recognized to lead to success.
 Topics include:

-Ultimately, the course seeks to help students understand how and why individuals need to take responsibility for their education and life choices, and how doing so will help them be more successful in college and in life.
-College Success Seminar, COL100, meets at 11:00 a.m. on Thursdays in Rudd Auditorium with the entire class of first-year students.
+More importantly, the course seeks to help students understand how and why individuals need to take responsibility for their education and life choices, and how doing so will help them be more successful in college and in life.
+College Success Seminar, COL100, meets at 11:00 a.m. on Tuesdays and Thursdays in Rudd Auditorium with the entire class of first-year students.
 After a short lecture, each class session will be divided into small groups for review and a short quiz.

 Academic Support CenterThe Academic Support Center serves hundreds of students across all disciplines.

 The ASC is designed to help developing students master the art of writing college-level papers and has given way to a program that offers exam proctoring, help for writing research papers, calculus, languages, or the finer points of cell biology.

 The Academic Support Center is located on the east wing of the first floor of the Library.
 Learn more about the Academic Support Center here.

 Writing StudioAt the Bryan Writing Studio, we believe that writers need readers.
 Why?
 Because writers write for readers.
 When you write, you participate in a conversation—a conversation between you and your reader.
 But unlike other kinds of conversations, your reader usually won’t have the opportunity to ask for more explanation, clarify meanings of words, or point out gaps in your logic.
 Talking through your writing with another person helps you identify potential questions about it so you can make it clearer and more convincing—before you present your finished work to your audience.